The 11 best marketing apps for small businesses in 2023

 You can use this information to tailor your advertising segmentation and draw up a list of influencers or media outlets to partner with.

 Pricing: They have a free plan which nets you 50 searches monthly.
-Their paid plans start at $50 / £40 a month.
+Their paid plans start at $38 / £30 a month.

-8. Google Ads - advertise your small business
+9. Google Ads - advertise your small business

-From Facebook Ads to TikTok to Pinterest, there’s no shortage of advertising platforms begging for your dollar.
+From Facebook to TikTok to Pinterest, there’s no shortage of advertising platforms begging for your dollar.
 Each could provide an important part of your small business paid media strategy, depending on where your audience hangs out.

 But a great place to start is Google Ads.
 Setting up an account gives you access to the Google Search Network, as well as advertising opportunities on YouTube and Google Shopping, and the chance to show ad graphics on third-party websites through Google’s Display Network.